ForRepoForks/OMS-Refactor/docs/REFACTOR_REVIEW.md

 - **Code Clarity & Maintainability:**
   - Validation is explicit and defensive (null checks, product existence, quantity requirements).
   - Use of result objects and error strings makes error handling robust.
-  - Some duplication between the two `CreateOrderAsync` methods—could be unified for maintainability.
 - **Issues/Technical Debt:**
   - Minor duplication in order creation logic.
-  - No logic for updating/invoicing/reporting (remains in controller or elsewhere).
   - Ensure all business rules are covered by unit/integration tests.
 - **Cross-Reference:**
   - Service layer refactor aligns with best practices and REFACTOR_TODO.md goals.